ashkan117/web-portfolio/content/posts/flip-matrix-brute-force.md

 In our previous posts we learned how to reverse rows and columns which we can use to solve Flip Matrix in a brute force way.

 ## Calculating sum of a quadrant
+Part of the flip matrix problem requires us to calculate the **upper left quadrant's sum**.
 At first this sounds complicated but it is not too bad.
 A quadrant is just a quarter of the matrix.
 This means we know that the width is half of the full width and the height is half of the full height.
 I think visualizing it as indicies could make things more clear.